generation-org/jfsjd-final-project/task-1/README.md

 You should have implemented the different screens of your application, meeting the following **assesment criteria**:

-* There should be 5 pages on any of the two project options:
+* There should be at minimum 5 pages:
   * Main page (Home)  - Static Page with App Presentation
   * About Us - Static Pages
   * Products / Posts List - Consumes API (POST and GET)